-Past experiences have shown us of violence in the picket lines due to forceable restrain on workers' right to strike; cases of harassments, abductions and disappearances of unionists; "criminalization" of labor disputes; company closures; mass termination of workers; and high level of distrust in government and in the process due to perception of corruption and bias in labor justice administration as assumption of jurisdiction have been seen as largely for employers who at the same time, are the very first to ignore or resist return-to-work orders through motions for reconsideration and appeal up to the Supreme Court.
+Past experiences have shown us of violence in the picket lines due to forcible restraint on workers' right to strike; cases of harassments, abductions and disappearances of unionists; "criminalization" of labor disputes; company closures; mass termination of workers; and high level of distrust in government and in the process under the law.
+This is largely due to the perception of corruption and bias in labor justice administration since decisions by the Secretary of Labor to assume jurisdiction over a labor dispute have been seen as largely favoring employers, who at the same time, are the very first ones to ignore or resist return-to-work orders by filing numerous motions for reconsideration and appeals to higher courts.
 This is borne by the approximately ten (10) cases of trade union rights violations against the Philippine government before the International Labour Organization (ILO) and the US Trade Representatives.

-State interventions in labor disputes under paragraph (g) of Article 278[263] of the Labor Code, is intrusive and an arbitrary exercise of police power.
-The Secretary of Labor and Employment is provided with very wide latitude of discretion to prevent an impending strike or lockout or to stop an ongoing strike or lockout by assuming jurisdiction over a labor dispute, which according to his/her own opinion, involve an "industry indispensable to national interest".
-This overbroad discretion has seen labor disputes in an undergarment factory, match sticks manufacturing, hotdog, chicha-corn and fish sauce factory being assumed as industries indispensable to the national interest.
+State interventions in labor disputes under paragraph (g) of Article 278[263] of the Labor Code have been largely viewed as intrusive and an arbitrary exercise of police power.
+The Secretary of Labor and Employment is provided with very wide latitude of discretion to prevent an impending strike or lockout or to stop an ongoing strike or lockout by assuming jurisdiction over a labor dispute, which according to his/her own opinion, involve an "industry indispensable to national interest."
+This overbroad discretion has seen labor disputes in an undergarment factory, match sticks manufacturing, hotdog, chicha-corn and fish sauce factory being assumed by the Secretary of Labor after his determination that these industries are indispensable to the national interest.

 Under paragraph (g) of Article 278[263], the State restrains the exercise of the right to strike or lockout and direct workers to return to work and the management to accept the striking workers under the same terms and conditions.
-Defiance of a return to work order or non-compliance with the procedural requirement for the conduct of a strike/lockout is a prohibited act under paragraph (a) of Article 279[264] that may result to loss of employment for union officers who knowingly participate in an illegal strike including any worker who knowingly participate in the commission of illegal acts.
-Additionally, paragraph (a) of Article 287[272] imposes a fine of not less than P1,000.00 nor more than P10,000.00 and/or imprisonment of not less than 3 months nor more than 3 years, or both fine and imprisonment, at the discretion of the Court, for violation of any of the provisions of Article 264.
-Both the ILO and the US Trade Representatives have observed of disproportionate penalty of loss of employment, fine and imprisonment for administrative non-compliance with respect to the procedures laid down for notices of strike and on cooling-off periods, which would make the strike illegal.
+Defiance of a return to work order or non-compliance with the procedural requirement for the conduct of a strike/lockout is a prohibited act under paragraph (a) of Article 279[264] that may result in loss of employment for union officers who knowingly participate in an illegal strike, including any worker who knowingly participate in the commission of illegal acts.
+Additionally, paragraph (a) of Article 287[272] imposes a fine of not less than Php1,000 nor more than Php10,000 and/or imprisonment of not less than three months nor more than three years, or both fine and imprisonment, at the discretion of the Court, for violation of any of the provisions of Article 264.

+In this regard, both the ILO and the US Trade Representatives have observed that the penalties of loss of employment, fine and imprisonment for administrative non-compliance is disproportionate to the procedures laid down for notices of strike and on cooling-off periods, the absence of which would make the strike illegal.